 - Father's and Mother's Insurance Benefits

-Considers Potential Social Security Filing Strategies
+Considers All Potential Social Security Filing Strategies

-- Delayed retirement to earn increased benefits
+- Delaying retirement to receive higher benefits

 - File/Suspend/Reinstate retirement benefits

-Incorporates all major Social Security Benefits Rules and Provisions
+Incorporates all major Social Security Benefits rules and provisions

 - New Social Security law and grandfathering rules